ulfkemmsies/AE_Cards/README.md

 This way, your cards won't get pushed forward in time like they normally would in spaced repetition.
 Since we are trying to cram in a short period of time, we want to review the cards as often as possible.

+## On flagging and fixes

+If you see a mistake and don't want to lose your flow, just press Ctrl+1 to flag a card and then you can see the red ones in the Browse tab (if you want to fix/report them in batches once you're done reviewing).

 ## Installation/use instructions:

 1. Get Anki at https://apps.ankiweb.net/.